amodrojs/esm-es5/README.md

 ## Usage

-It is a UMD module, available in npm and bower.
-Basic usage:

 ```javascript
 // source is the String contents of a module, options is an object.
 var esmResult = esmEs5(source, options);